 Dopiaza or dopyaza translates from Persian as either “double onion” or “onion added twice”.
 Consequently, this recipe has twice as many onions as you might expect and they are added in two stages into the dish.
 This produces a slightly sweet dish, with a quite voluptuous texture.

 This dish is like a korma, with the lamb braised in yoghurt, but is much simpler in its preparation.
-It is almost a one-pot dish.

 Asking your butcher to prepare the lamb shoulder will save you a lot of time.
 Yes, you could leave the bones out and just use diced lamb.
-But, by preparing the recipe as specified you will be rewarded by a greatly developed favour.
+But, by preparing the recipe as specified you will be rewarded with a greatly developed favour.

 We usually serve this dish with plain rice and a simple vegetable dish.

 - wide pan with lid